kubernetes-sigs/karpenter/designs/disruption-controls-by-method.md

 type Budget struct {
       // Method defines the disruption action that this particular disruption budget applies to.
       Method DisruptionMethod `json:"action,omitempty" hash:"ignore"`
-      // Reason is the reason a particular disruptionMethod is taking a disruption action Reason string `json:"reason,omitempty"`
       // Nodes dictates the maximum number of NodeClaims owned by this NodePool
       // that can be terminating at once.
 This is calculated by counting nodes that
       // have a deletion timestamp set, or are actively being deleted by Karpenter.